lwasser/lwasser.github.io/_posts/2022-09-15-earth-data-science-corps-tribal-hispanic-colleges.md

 systemic racism actually impacts demand for curriculum that could have huge job potential.

-### Seeing yourself in and having a sense of belonging to a field matters
+### Having a sense of belonging matters as does confidence

 To me, the systemic nature of this issue was the most profound.
-In working with many students from diverse background, I found that they often don't think they are capable of coding.
+In working with many students from diverse backgrounds, I have found that many often don't think they are capable of coding.

-Frankly, I was one of them years ago and I have the inherent systemic "privilege", that comes with being a white, american female!
+Frankly, I was one of those many years ago and I have the inherent systemic "privilege", that comes with being a white, american female!
+I lacked confidence.
+I had imposter syndrome.
+I still do carry soem of that with me in my daily work.

-I've seen this a lot in my courses.
+I've seen this a lot in my teaching.

 Lack of confidence also tends to be more common with women compared to men.
+{: .notice--success }

 But, there are so many well-paying jobs for those with domain specific data science skills!!
 And I knew that these